Anthropic Just Dropped Its Safety Pledge. Here's What It Means for Your Business.

 Full transparency: we use Claude every day.
 It powers our content generation, our analysis workflows, our development tools.
 When we recommend AI to clients, Claude is usually the first name out of our mouths.

-So when TIME reported that Anthropic—the company behind Claude—just scrapped the central promise of its flagship safety policy, we paid attention.
-You should too.
+So when TIME reported that Anthropic, the company behind Claude, scrapped the central promise of its flagship safety policy, we paid attention.
+Then the story got bigger.
+Much bigger.

-Here's what happened, what it actually means, and what you should do about it.
+Here's everything that unfolded this week, what it means, and what you should do about it.

 What Anthropic Promised (and Just Took Back)